High School Activities

 FFA (Future Farmers of America)

 FFA is a the largest youth organization which prepares Agricultural Education students for premier leadership, personal growth and career success.
 AgEd works to prepare students for future careers in agriculture through three integral components: classroom/laboratory work, FFA involvement, and Supervised Agricultural Experience (SAE).
 Leadership is provided by student officers and the agriculture teacher.
 A Program of Activities (POA) serves as a road map for goals at the local level: student development, chapter development, and community development.
 Each member is assigned specific responsibilities to ensure total involvement.
 The group meets on the first Monday of the month at 2:15 (except November and February have evening meetings).
-Mia Haaland is the advisor.
+All teachers are advisors.

 This is a student-driven club aimed at raising awareness about how humans impact the environment, so that we can encourage the best practices that limit our carbon footprint.
 We activities involve recycling, awareness initiatives, painting murals, promoting environmentally friendly products, and fundraising.
-The advisor is Mr. Ross.
+The advisor is Mrs. Davidson.

 GSA (Gay-Straight Alliance)

 Our group hikes on mountains and in state parks, about once a month (weather permitting).
 We cross country ski and snow shoe as well.
 The club meets once a month.
-The advisor is Mrs. Machowski.
+The advisor is Mrs. Machoski and Mrs. Jakobsen.

 “Students helping students” to achieve academic success and to build meaningful relationships within our school community.
 High school students work with middle school students and other high school students on homework assignments, organization, and study skills.
 Moreover, students build interpersonal skills through discussions and friendships with students of all ages.
 Mentoring has been particularly helpful to new students transitioning into the NWR7 community.
 Mentoring meets every Monday beginning at 2:15 pm in CAF 401.
 The advisor is Mrs. Parisi.

 The Mock Trial Team is a very authentic learning experience for students in Grades 9 – 12.
 Students learn the roles of attorneys, witnesses, and judges in our adversarial system of justice.
 Based upon a “fictional fact” situation, students take on the roles of plaintiff, defendant, attorneys or witnesses through all of the steps of a trial.
 This activity culminates when the team participates in a statewide mock trial competition sponsored by the Connecticut Bar Association.
-Mock Trial Team meets on late bus days and on Thursday evenings from 6:30 to 8:00.
+Mock Trial Team meets on Monday and Wednesday evenings from 6:30 to 8:00.
 The advisor is Mr. Winterson.

 National Honor Society (NHS)